PassbackAI

 The whole thing in one paragraph

-OMGfixMD is a browser-only review surface for LLM responses.
-The website (omgfixmd.com) has no backend.
+PassbackAI is a browser-only review surface for LLM responses.
+The website (passbackai.com) has no backend.
 The browser extension has no backend.
-There is no server, no database, no telemetry pipeline.
+There is no server, no database, no server-side storage.
 Your copied text moves from one tab in your browser to another tab in your browser, in RAM, and is cleared the moment the destination tab receives it.
-Nothing about you, nothing about your content, and nothing about your behavior leaves the machine you're sitting in front of.
+Nothing about you and nothing about your content leaves the machine you're sitting in front of.
+The website does send anonymous usage events to Vercel Analytics — page views, and aggregate counts like "a comment was added" or "export was copied" — but never the document, never the annotations, never anything you typed.

 That paragraph is the whole product, and it's the whole privacy model.
 The rest of this page is just the cost of you not having to take our word for it.